TRAINING & BREEDING QUALITY ROCKY MOUNTAIN HORSES

 Types of gait:

-Any one individual horse in any of the gaited breeds could be trained (depending on confirmation) any one of the major gaits:
+Any one individual horse in any of the gaited breeds could be trained (depending on conformation) any one of the major gaits:

 And many others!